angular/angular/CONTRIBUTING.md

 11. In GitHub, send a pull request to `angular:master`.

+#### Addressing review feedback

 If we ask for changes via code reviews then:

-   * Make the required updates.
+1. Make the required updates to the code.

-   * Re-run the Angular test suites to ensure tests are still passing.
+2. Re-run the Angular test suites to ensure tests are still passing.

-   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):
+3. Create a fixup commit and push to your GitHub repository (this will update your Pull Request):

     ```shell
-      git rebase master -i
+    git commit --all --fixup HEAD
-      git push -f
+    git push
     ```

+    For more info on working with fixup commits see [here](docs/FIXUP_COMMITS.md).

+> Fixup commits (as shown above) are preferred when addressing review feedback, but in some cases you may need to amend the original commit instead of creating a fixup commit (for example, if you want to update the commit message).
+> To amend the last commit and update the Pull Request:
+>
+> ```shell
+> git commit --all --amend
+> git push --force-with-lease
+> ```

 That's it!
 Thank you for your contribution!